 Unless you need to have an emergency amputation, you’ll be fully assessed before surgery to identify the most suitable type of amputation and any factors that may affect your rehabilitation.

-- an assessment of the condition and function of your healthy limb – removing one limb can place extra strain on the remaining limb, so it’s important to look after the healthy limb
+The doctor will also check the condition and function of your healthy limb.
+Removing one limb can place extra strain on the remaining limb, so it’s important to look after the healthy limb.

-- a psychological assessment – to determine how well you’ll cope with the psychological and emotional impact of amputation, and whether you’ll need additional support
+It may also include a psychological assessment to determine how well you’ll cope with the psychological and emotional impact of amputation, and whether you’ll need additional support.

-- an assessment of your home, work and social environments – to determine whether any additional provisions will need to be made to help you cope
+There may be an assessment of your home, work and social environments to check if any changes will need to be made to help you cope.

 You’ll also be introduced to a physiotherapist, who will be involved in your post-operative care.
 A prosthetist (a specialist in prosthetic limbs) will advise you about the type and function of prosthetic limbs or other devices available.

 If you’re having a planned amputation, you might find it reassuring to talk to someone who’s had a similar type of amputation.
-A member of your care team may be able to put you in touch with someone
+A member of your care team may be able to arrange this.

 Finding Your Feet have a private Facebook group which is a great place you can go to get advice or just chat with other amputees.
 You can join here!